ethanfurman/markdoc/doc/authoring.md

   [df-markdown]: http://daringfireball.net/projects/markdown/

 > Markdown allows you to write using an easy-to-read, easy-to-write plain text
-> format, then convert it to structurally valid XHTML (or HTML).
+> format, then convert it to structurally valid HTML.
 >
 > [...]
 >